 The only way to do great work is to love what you do

 As life flows through us, it is good to remind yourself now and then of what you are doing, why you are doing it, and what you want to do and reorient yourself to your inner needs and passion.

 I have no special talent.
 I am only passionately curious

 Many people may not have realised or identified their passion yet or are constrained and unable to indulge in what is their true passion.
 For them, I would say try to do what you are passionate about.
 If not, at least do whatever you are doing with happiness and involvement (if not with a passion).
 Without passion and involvement (commitment, ownership), your act would neither satisfy you nor the other parties involved.
 The outcome would be mediocre if not a failure.
 I remember reading that “The cost of mediocrity is a disappointment.”

 Working hard for something that we don’t care about is called STRESS.
 Working hard for something we love is called PASSION

 A WORD OF CAUTION

 Passion can be very intense, in some instances, uncontrollable emotion.
-It would help if you channelized the fierce energy in a clear direction.
-If you do, miracles can happen; however, if not, it can cause severe turbulence and lead to unpleasant results.
+It will help if you channel the fierce energy in a clear direction.
+If you do, miracles can happen; if not, they can cause severe turbulence and lead to unpleasant results.
 There is a fine line between healthy passion and insanity.
-There are many historical examples wherein passion has been channelised inappropriately leading to destructions.
+There are many historical examples wherein passion has been channelised inappropriately, leading to destruction.
 Passion is raw power; when used wisely, it would be a great advantage.